 If you’re looking for a kettle that can be used in small groups, yet is portable too, you should definitely check out the Docooler Camping Kettle.

 With a capacity of 1.1 L, you might expect this camping tea kettle to be cumbersome to pack.
 Fortunately, the slim design, combined with a collapsible handle and mesh storage bag, makes this camping kettle super easy to store, even in packs with limited space.
 Plus, if you decide 1.1 L just isn’t quite right, it comes in various other sizes too.

 It’s also incredibly lightweight, but its aluminum construction means that it’s durable too – and if that wasn’t enough, it’s oxidized inside and out for added strength.
 The handle has been coated with rubber for ease of handling, but it’s black so won’t alert campers to the fact there are hot items present.

-Overall, it offers an excellent combination of durability, capacity, and packability – oh, and this tea kettle is very reasonably priced too.
+Overall, this portable camping kettle offers an excellent combination of durability, capacity, and packability – oh, and this tea kettle is very reasonably priced too.

 Looking for an affordable camping kettle that won’t let you down?
 Then look no further than the Overmont Camping Kettle.